 The bill amends RCW 18.84.020 to clarify the definitions and regulations surrounding the supervision of diagnostic radiologic technologists, therapeutic radiologic technologists, and magnetic resonance imaging technologists by licensed physicians.
-A key insertion is the definition of "general supervision," which allows procedures to be performed under the overall direction of a physician who is not required to be physically present, provided that the physician is within 30 miles to respond to on-site patient care as needed.
-Additionally, if general supervision is conducted remotely, it must comply with all relevant federal and state laws and local policies related to telemedicine.
+A significant insertion in the bill defines "general supervision" for intravenous contrast procedures, indicating that while a physician must provide overall direction and control, they do not need to be physically present during the procedure.
+Instead, a licensed practitioner with the necessary training must be on-site to manage patient care.
+Additionally, if general supervision is conducted remotely via telemedicine, it must comply with all relevant laws and regulations, and the supervising physician must be available for consultation.

 Statutes affected: